Man about to take off on a sprint

 Why is it so effective?

-Anaerobic vs Aerobic
+Anaerobic vs Aerobic chart

 In HIIT, the interwoven periods of rest and high intensity pull you in and out of the aerobic and anaerobic states.
-Thanks to that alternating pattern, you get a double benefit when you do a HIIT session; the at the moment, higher calorie burning of aerobic exercise and longer duration calorie usage brought along because of anaerobic activity.
-Your body sustains higher overall metabolic rates during the workout, and keeps burning calories as if you were in an extended rest period throughout the day.
-Active calorie burning from a HIIT session can last up to 72 hours after a single workout.
-You could experience around 70 more hours of active calorie burning compared to a typical 30 minute cardio session!
+Thanks to that alternating pattern, you get a double benefit when you do a HIIT session; the at the moment, higher calorie burning of aerobic exercise and longer duration calorie usage brought about due to anaerobic activity.
+Your body sustains higher overall metabolic rates during the workout and keeps burning calories as if you were in an extended rest period throughout the day.

+If you can do it, it’s good for you.
 People with injuries, lack of time, or even those severely out of shape can benefit from this type of training.
 HIIT can be customized to basically everyone; barring those with medical issues or doctors orders.

 Injuries